joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

 This is a simple TODO.
 New items are added at the top

+ * add prioritization based on the size of a mutant with a cut-off like max(10, offset.end - offset.begin).
  * checksum all files under the test directory and save it together with a timestamp.
 Then we can show to the user how "out of sync" the tests are with the mutation report.
  * merge all schemas with only 1-2 mutants to "one" schema
  * present the first mutant that survived in a pull request as a diff.
 It should be "good enough" because the user is working on the pieace of code thus it should be able to "fast" understand what the mutant means.